How to report adult cyber abuse

 Every situation is unique and eSafety is committed to helping all Australians who experience adult cyber abuse.

 Harmful content can often be removed by the online or electronic service or platform that was used to send, post or share it.
-In the most serious cases, if a service or platform does not help you within 48 hours, eSafety can direct them to remove the harmful content.
+In the most serious cases, if a service or platform does not help you, eSafety can direct them to remove the harmful content.

 Even if we can’t investigate your particular case, eSafety still has lots of information to help you protect yourself, deal with adult cyber abuse, and find counselling and support.